-36. Where you are required to make a disclosure of suspected money laundering or money laundering this must be done by way of making a Suspicious Activity Report ["SAR"] to the NCA.
+34.37.
+Where you are required to make a disclosure of suspected money laundering, terrorism or proliferation financing or money laundering, terrorism or proliferation financing this must be done by way of making a Suspicious Activity Report ["SAR"] to the NCA.
 Such reports should be made electronically via the NCA's website.